Shoot Out the Lights: Release history

 In 1990 Hannibal released Shoot Out the Lights on CD with the B-side "Living in Luxury" as a bonus track on the first run.
 This song is not included on any subsequent editions of the album.
 In 1993 Rykodisc released it as part of their AU20 Mastering Gold CD series, with Dr. Toby Mountain of Northeastern Digital Recording, Inc., in Southborough, Massachusetts using Sony's proprietary Super Bit Mapping (SBM) mastering process to reduce the digital master from 20-bit to 16-bit required for the Red Book compact disc standard.
 Mountain again remastered the album in 2004 for release on Super Audio CD (SACD) on Rykodisc.
-In 2005 the album was reissued on 180 gram vinyl by the 4 Men With Beards label.
+In 2005 the album was reissued on 180 gram vinyl by the US 4 Men With Beards label.
 In October 2010 Rhino Handmade issued a deluxe 2CD edition of the album with 11 live bonus tracks and a 40-page booklet.